-Secure Shell (aka Secure Socket Shell, aka SSH) is a secure network protocol that allows multiple computers to communicate.
-You can use SSH to connect to virtual machines such as the those accessed via Google Cloud Shell.
+Secure Shell (aka Secure Socket Shell, aka SSH) is a secure network protocol that helps multiple computers to communicate.
+You can use SSH to connect to virtual machines such as those accessed via Google Cloud Shell.

 Spark is a data processing framework that allows users to run tasks on very large data sets by enabling parallelization of computing tasks in certain multiprocessor configurations.
-Terra comes with integrated Spark capabilities that you can learn more about here.
+Terra comes with integrated Spark capabilities - learn more about them here.

 TensorFlow is an open-source software package developed at Google for training deep learning neural networks.

-A tensor processing unit (TPU) is a type of application-specific integrated circuit, it's simply a very sophisticated integrated circuit processing unit that specializes in (you guesses it) processing tensors, which are a mathematical construct relating large arrays of data.
-TPUs designed to handle neural network machine-learning, and were initially developed at Google, particularly to run with TensorFlow.
+A tensor processing unit (TPU) is a type of application-specific integrated circuit.
+It's simply a very sophisticated integrated circuit processing unit that specializes in (you guessed it) processing tensors, a mathematical construct relating large arrays of data.
+TPUs are designed to handle neural network machine-learning, and were initially developed at Google, particularly to run with TensorFlow.